 What can One Call do for your business?

-Whether you’re a self-employed tradesman, you own the local café, you’ve built up a thriving eBay shop or you’re at the helm of a growing national retail empire; it’s important to ensure you safeguard the future of your business with a commercial insurance policy (sometimes also referred to as business insurance).
+Whether you’re a self-employed tradesman, you own the local café or you’re at the helm of a growing national retail empire; it’s important to ensure you safeguard the future of your business with a commercial insurance policy (sometimes also referred to as business insurance).

 It might not be a legal requirement, but a good commercial insurance policy will protect your business from all kinds of unforeseen and potentially devastating eventualities.
 For example, a robbery, fire, accident, defective product, rogue employee and more.